Contextuality from Single-State Ontological Models: An Information-Theoretic Obstruction: Abstract

 \section{Abstract}

 Contextuality is a central feature of quantum theory, traditionally understood as the impossibility of reproducing quantum measurement statistics using noncontextual ontological models.
-We consider classical ontological models constrained to reuse a single ontic state space across multiple interventions.
-We prove an information-theoretic no-go theorem showing that such models must incur an irreducible contextual information cost: contextual dependence cannot be fully mediated through the ontic state alone and requires additional contextual information beyond it.
+We study classical ontological descriptions in which a fixed subsystem-level ontic state space is reused across multiple interventions.
+Our main result is an information-theoretic obstruction: whenever a classical single-state model reproduces operational statistics using an auxiliary contextual register, the required contextual information is lower-bounded by the conditional mutual information $I(C;O\mid \lambda)$ between intervention $C$ and outcome $O$ conditioned on the subsystem ontic state $\lambda$.

-We provide a constructive example illustrating this obstruction and show that it arises solely from the requirement of ontic state reuse within a classical probability space.
-We further explain how quantum theory avoids this obstruction by relaxing the assumption that all measurement statistics arise from a single underlying classical ontic variable.
-These results identify contextuality as a fundamental information-theoretic constraint on classical ontological models and clarify its origin as a limitation on classical representations.
+The mathematical inequality itself is elementary, but its interpretive significance is structural: under shared-state reuse, contextual distinctions need not be fully internalized within the subsystem ontic state alone.
+We provide a constructive illustration of this point and clarify how the issue should be understood as a limitation of subsystem-level classical representation, rather than as a dualism about physical reality.
+We further discuss how this perspective relates to ontological models and to contextuality in quantum foundations.